Traffic jams, diners, and Jersey Shore are a few things we instantly associate with New Jersey, but besides these, what is New Jersey famous for?

 Jersey Shore is an MTV reality tv show that ran from 2009 to 2012, following the lives of eight housemates at a vacation home in Seaside Heights, New Jersey.
 The show became a pop culture phenomenon, receiving several international adaptations and the cast members attending other tv-shows.

 However, Jersey shore was as successful as it was controversial.
 Critics said it perpetuated stereotypes, portrayed Italian-Americans very poorly, used the terms Guido/guidette, and that the cast members weren’t from New Jersey.
 All of this is true, but… the show and its members still had huge success and became highly known celebrities.

 Curiously, and despite all the criticism, polls and studies show that “59% of Americans who had seen Jersey Shore had a favorable view of New Jersey compared to only 44% of those that had not seen the show”.
 So, in fact, the show people love to hate may have had a positive impact on New Jersey.

-Let’s go from a very controversial thing New Jersey is famous for, to something New Jersey is proud of, Princeton University.
-Founded in 1746 in Elizabeth as the College of New Jersey it is moved to its current location in Princeton in 1756.
+Let’s go from a very controversial thing New Jersey is famous for to something New Jersey is proud of, Princeton University.
+Founded in 1746 in Elizabeth as the College of New Jersey, it was moved to its current location in Princeton in 1756.
 Though, it only became a university in 1896 when it consequently was renamed Princeton University.